78 Comments

 If any of your information, which is printed on your carné or which is registered in the Migraciones database, changes, you must apply for a so-cal...

-Even though not always enforced, if you as a foreigner living in Peru on a family visa want to leave the country for short or extended periods of time, for example, to go on holidays you must present a tax form before being allowed to leave Peru.
+Even though rarely enforced, if you as a foreigner living in Peru on a family visa want to leave the country for short or extended periods of time, for example, to go on holidays, you must present a tax form before being allowed to leave Peru.
 If you didn't have any earnings or other income in Peru, you must present the so-called “Declaración jurada de haber realizado actividades que no impliquen la generación de rentas de fuente peruana” at immigrations before you are allowed to leave.
-So, just download Formulario 1495, fill it in, sign it and show it to the immigration officer when leaving Peru.
-If you, however, had any kind of income as independent or dependent worker in Peru, you must present the so-called "Certificado de Rentas y Retenciones" at immigrations before you are allowed to leave.
+So, just download Formulario 1495, fill it in, sign it and, if you are asked for it, show it to the immigration officer when leaving Peru.
+If you, however, had any kind of income as a dependent worker in Peru, you must present the so-called "Certificado de Rentas y Retenciones" at immigrations before you are allowed to leave.
 This form is issued by your employer, who confirms that the income tax corresponding to your earnings was retained according to the Peruvian tax legislation.
 The physical form, Formulario 1492, is rarely used anymore.
 Instead, your employer or client has to enter his/her Sunat Virtual and fill in the Formulario Virtual 1692°, then print and sign it and give it to you.
 The form expires 30 days after it was filed with Sunat; so, you must leave Peru within these 30 days.
 If you work independently, receive an income from Peruvian sources and pay your income tax directly to Sunat, you have to fill in Formulario 1494 “Declaración jurada de haber pagado directamente el impuesto”, sign it, attach a receipt proving you paid your income tax and present it at immigrations before leaving.

 Those having received the family visa through marriage with a Peruvian can get the Peruvian nationality, apply for a so-called Nacionalización por matrimonio, after having legally lived in Peru for at least two years.